 However, the major reason why PDF has enjoyed massive success is the fact that the product itself has evolved a lot since it was first introduced in1993.
 For instance, people could only print and view documents in the beginning but the current products allow you to even extract an image or specific part of the text from the file.

 Similarly, you can also password protect your files and most importantly, PDF files can be downloaded from any computer for free.
-This is exactly why PDF format is considered as the most convenient and accessible format.
+This is exactly why PDF format is considered the most convenient and accessible format.
 It allows virtually anyone to view a PDF file document.
 Furthermore, users can also see the PDF documents with utmost ease because all of the major search engines such as Google has built-in PDF readers in them as well.

 PDF evolution includes various versions and subsets.
 Here is a brief overview of how PDF has evolved over the years.